Reality Television Projects

 - Verification Process

-- Qualifying projects are eligible to receive an incentive payment of up to 12.5% of eligible Texas spending.
+- Qualifying projects are eligible to receive a cash grant up to 12.5% of eligible Texas spending.

 - At least 70% of the combined total number of paid crew and paid cast must be Texas residents.

-The following types of projects, among the various other types of prohibited projects described in the Program Rules, are not eligible to receive funds from this program:
+The following types of projects are not eligible to receive funds from this program:

 The State of Texas is also not required to make payments to projects that include inappropriate content or content that portrays Texas or Texans in a negative fashion.